 The Last City

-The vast majority of the human race now resides in the City, built under the Traveler after it's sacrifice to save Earth's inhabitants.
-With a massive wall surrounding it, the Guardians are tasked with protecting this city.
+The vast majority of the human race now resides in the City, built beneath the Traveler after its sacrifice to save Earth's inhabitants.
+The Guardians are tasked with protecting this walled city.

 - Overwatch District - An out of combat hub location where players are able to interact as well as travel to other locations in the solar system.